pierr3/ModeS/README.md

 * any code assigned to an aircraft and detected by a plugin user If the aiport and FIR transponder codes are all exhausted, or if no matching entry in any of these lists can be found, a random transponder code outside the preferential range will be used.

+### Sweatbox and local FSD Server
+Requests of simulated aircraft (sweatbox session, or from your local FSD server) are flagged and will be handled separately by the server.
+This offers the same experience while not connecting to the live VATSIM network (although an internet connection is required for the communication to the CCAMS server).
+The plugin can therefore be used for training session on sweatbox without restrictions.
+The CCAMS server will make sure that requests from live and simulated traffic will not interfere with each other.

 ## EuroScope installation
 * Load the plugin
 * Navigate to the EuroScope general settings